 Remaining sober is a lifelong process so they will continue to need your positivity and support well after treatment.
 Find activities that you can do with them and others that don’t revolve around alcohol.
 Let them know that you are on their side and want to be there for them when they need a friend.

 Do you have an alcoholic friend or loved one who is suffering from alcohol problems?
 Aquila Recovery is available to help them with their journey to recovery.
-Contact us today to learn more information on the recovery process, and encourage your friend to schedule a consultation.
+Contact the Aquila Recovery Clinic today to learn more information on the recovery process, and encourage your friend to schedule a consultation.
 We are committed to finding the right path to recovery and healthy lifestyles for each patient.
+Reach out by phone at (202) 618-9125 or schedule a consultation online.